 Fr.
 Esequiel Sanchez was born in Chicago of Mexican immigrant parents from Durango, Mexico.
 As he was working to complete his Bachelor’s degree in Electronics Engineering from DeVry Institute of Technology, he found his real call and entered the Catholic Seminary of the Archdiocese of Chicago.
 There he earned a Bachelors degree in Social Psychology.
 He then moved on to complete his graduate degree at the University of St. Mary of the Lake, where he earned a Masters in Divinity and continued studies in Systematic Theology.
 He was ordained a priest in 1995 and celebrated his first Mass at St. Agnes of Bohemia Church.
 In March of 2016, Cardinal Blase Cupich named him Rector of the Shrine of Our Lady of Guadalupe in Des Plaines, IL, where he currently serves.

 Fr.
 Shields entered the Society of Jesus in 1961.
 After finishing his theological studies in Toronto, he was ordained a priest in 1973.
 He served on the Pine Ridge Reservation among the Oglala Lakota (Sioux) from 1974 to 1989.
 From 1990 to 1995, he was Assistant Director of the Family Life Office for the Diocese of Rapid City, SD.
-In 1996, he began ministry among Milwaukee’s Latino population, where for the last nine years he has served as Executive Director of Casa Romero Renewal Center, an urban bilingual spirituality center.
+In 1996, he began ministry among Milwaukee’s Latino population, where he currently serves as Executive Director of Casa Romero Renewal Center, an urban bilingual spirituality center.

 Fr.
 J. Michael Sparough, SJ is a member of Bellarmine’s resident staff.
 He holds a Master of Fine Arts from the Yale School of Drama and a Masters of Divinity from St. Mary of the Lake Seminary in Mundelein, IL.
 He is the founder of Charis Ministries, the Jesuit retreat ministry for outreach to young adults in their twenties and thirties and has trained spiritual directors at Loyola University Chicago’s Institute of Pastoral Studies.
 A prolific writer and speaker, Fr.
 Michael has published books on prayer and the sacraments with Franciscan Media, Paulist Press, and Liturgical Training Publications.
 His latest book, What’s Your Decision? is published by Loyola Press.